 14. Flannel And Knit

 Fill a home with the comfortable textures and materials that make you want to cozy up with a cup of hot chocolate.
-Decorate the base of the tree with a flannel tree skirt, add flannel and knit ornaments across the branches, and weave the colors throughout your Christmas table decorations for a cohesive look.
+Decorate the base of the tree with a flannel tree skirt, add flannel and knit ornaments across the branches, and weave the colors throughout your Christmas decorations for a cohesive look.

 15. Candy Cane Striped